mbaumer/us_hep_funding/docs/_states/TN.md

 [Back to top](#top)
 ## TN-03 -- Rep. Charles J. "Chuck" Fleischmann (R) -- [Wikipedia](https://en.wikipedia.org/wiki/TN-03)
 ### Committees
-Charles J. "Chuck" Fleischmann is the #3 Democrat on the House Appropriations Subcommittee on Energy and Water Development
+Charles J. "Chuck" Fleischmann is the #3 Republican on the House Appropriations Subcommittee on Energy and Water Development

-Charles J. "Chuck" Fleischmann is the #12 Democrat on the House Committee on Appropriations
+Charles J. "Chuck" Fleischmann is the #12 Republican on the House Committee on Appropriations

 ### HEP Grants
 ```